Why is Donald Trump ignoring Germany? | The China Post

 “Poland has a greater influence than Germany.
 I would describe Poland as currently the second-most important partner [for the US] after Great Britain,” Nile Gardiner of the Washington-based Heritage Foundation told German public broadcaster ARD.

-Braml, who also runs the analysis blog “USA Experte,” warned that Poland and others should be weary of their newly-strengthened diplomatic ties.
+Braml, who also runs the analysis blog “USA Experte,” warned that Poland and others should be wary of their newly strengthened diplomatic ties.

 “Trump’s current ‘friends’ in eastern Europe should not be fooled.
 Sooner or later it will be necessary for US geo-strategists to seek to reconcile interests with Russia in order to curb China’s extensive activities,” he told DW.